Published: Thursday, August 20, 2020

 Updated: Thursday, December 31, 2020

 Faculty in the Department of Statistics at the University of Washington are actively engaged in research related to COVID-19.
 Here we focus on a few of these efforts.

-Professor of Statistics and Computer Science Sham Kakade is leading the CovidSafe app project.
+Professor of Statistics and Computer Science Sham Kakade led the CovidSafe app project which has recently become part of the CommonCircle suite.
 This app, which will be available on both the Android and IOS platforms, will help contact tracers slow the spread of the virus.
 You can listen to a recent interview that Sham gave with KUOW’s Bill Radke here.